williain/multitools/doc/guide.rst

 - A supervisor object which gives you:

-  - Automatic connections to allow you to pass picklable objects out (rather than having to use multiprocessing.Value)
+  - Automatic data connections to allow you to pass picklable objects out (rather than having to use multiprocessing.Value)

   - A messaging system letting you pass data between concurrent processes